FictitiousFrode/AIF/Readme.txt

  * Garments is a layered clothing option which allows player to control the clothing of actors in detail.

+The support extensions provide optional support for authors that want it.
+ * Arousal provides a simplified system for keeping track of and altering the arousal level of actors.
+ * Directionality automatically lists all exits from a room, stating the destination if it is known to the player.
+ * Posturing is a stand-alone extension that allows characters to assume positions (or postures), along with pre-defined furniture to do so on.

 The Foundation extensions provide basic functionality, and are usually not necessary to directly include.
  * Body Parts provides the titular body parts, but also sets the foundations